ssanj/babyloncandle/posts/2022-10-19-how-to-add-different-icons-to-application-instances-on-macosx.md

 - Choose your Alacritty Window
 - Switch to that Window

 takes about 2 seconds.
-That's way to long to maintain any kind of flow state when coding.
+That's way too long to maintain any kind of flow state when coding.

 ### The Solution